 Shopping streets are public places, the core of 20-minute neighbourhoods, where we as a community build wealth, access goods and services, meet and socialise.
 They also act as transport corridors, moving people between suburbs.
+Our challenge is to make our shopping streets better for business by attracting regular, repeat patronage from local residents.

 Guidance from the book ‘Soft City’